 If the comp carry is Senna, you may want to stay at level 7 longer to reroll for 3 star Senna.
 If your comp carry is Talon, you will want to stay at level 6 to reroll for 3 star Talon.

 These leveling strategies have evolved over the course of the game’s history, and for a more in-depth guide, check out our resource on Leveling Strategies.

 Positioning in TFT is a unique aspect to comps and in my opinion, one of the least important aspects of any guide.
 While there may be a general positioning you should follow, positioning has a direct correlation to the enemy comps.

-If you are playing against infiltrators, you want to put your carries more to the side.
-If you are playing against Miss Fortune, you want to position your carry so they won’t be hit by her Bullet Time.
+If you are playing against Assassins, you want to put your carries more to the side or front.
+If you are playing against Blitzcrank, you want to position your carry so they won’t be hit by his ability.

 What if enemies have Zephyr?
 What if enemies have Shroud of Stillness?
-Or Mana Reaver?
 Or Blitzcrank?
 Or Blitzcrank with Zephyr?